Isles stay alive: Eberle seals 2-1 2OT win over Lightning

 The Lightning dropped to 4-1 in overtime games this postseason, including a 5-4 5OT win over Columbus in Game 1 of their first-round series.

-The Islanders are the only team left that played a best-of-five preliminary round series, and also had the disadvantage of lacking rest.
-They opened the conference final two days after eliminating Philadelphia in Game 7, and using their off day traveling from Toronto to Edmonton, Alberta.
+The Islanders continue to persevere in being the only team left that played a best-of-five preliminary round series, and showed signs of fatigue in opening the series against Tampa Bay with an 8-2 loss.

-The lack of preparation showed in New York being routed 8-2 in Game 1.

-New York’s offense has fizzled in managing just nine goals against Tampa Bay, including a 5-3 win in Game 3.
+New York’s offense has fizzled in managing just 11 goals against Tampa Bay, including a 5-3 win in Game 3.
 The Islanders had combined for 28 goals in their previous eight games.

-“I think coming into this bubble we were pretty gassed, I’ll be straight up,” coach Barry Trotz said, before the game.
-“But I think as the series has gone, we’ve caught up in that area.”

-Trotz did shake up his lines Tuesday, shifting Cal Clutterbuck to the Islanders’ top line alongside Lee and Barzal.
+Coach Barry Trotz shook up his lines Tuesday, shifting Cal Clutterbuck to the Islanders’ top line alongside Lee and Barzal.
 Clutterbuck took the spot of Eberle, who opened the game alongside Jean-Gabriel Pageau and Matt Martin.

+”Our guys didn’t waver – they just kept grinding,” Islanders coach Barry Trotz said. ”We didn’t give up and that’s a great sign for moving forward.”

 NOTES: Isles D Johnny Boychuk returned after sustaining a head injury in the third period of a playoff-opening 2-1 win over Florida on Aug.
 1. … Boychuk had an eventful first period.
 He was doubled over in pain after getting struck by Nikita Kucherov’s shot six minutes in.
 In the final minute of the first period, Boychuk’s skate blade broke, and he had difficulty getting to the bench, after blocking Hedman’s shot from the left point. … Hedman’s goal was his eighth, the most by a defenseman in the playoffs since Brian Leetch scored 11 for the 1994 Cup-winning New York Rangers.